automateps/AutomatePS/Docs/Set-AMCondition.md

 # Set-AMCondition

 ## SYNOPSIS
-Sets properties of an AutoMate Enterprise condition.
+Sets properties of an Automate condition.

 ## SYNTAX